 All of the Antique Mexican Silver Libertad coins have an antique polish that creates the visual appearance of an ancient coin.
 The rustic matte finish gives the coins the appearance of age even though each one is newly struck by the Mexican Mint.
 All Antique Mexican Silver Libertad coins are housed individually inside of protective plastic capsules.

-The obverse side of the Antique Mexican Silver Libertad coins features the image of Winged Victory.
+On the reverse side of the Antique Mexican Silver Libertad coins is the image of Winged Victory.
 Her figure is inspired by Victoria, the Roman goddess of victory from Ancient Roman mythology.
 Victoria is traditionally depicted with a wreath crown held up in one hand.
 The design used on Mexican coinage, and as featured atop the Mexican Independence Victory Column, is unique to the nation of Mexico.
 The design includes the wreath crown in one hand with a set of broken chains in the other.
 The broken chains symbolize the nation’s break from Spanish colonial control following victory in its war for independence against Spain.

 Antique Mexican Silver Libertad coins are the fifth version of the coin introduced.
 The series began in 1982 with a 1 oz silver BU coin as the only available option.
 The 2 oz and 5 oz weights were introduced into that collection in 1996.
 Proof Silver Libertads entered regular production in 1986 with a 1 oz coin and gained 2 oz and 5 oz options in 1996 as well.
 More recent introductions in the series include the 2002 debut of 1 Kilo proof-like coins and the 2015 release of reverse proofs.
 The reverse proof collection started with a 1 oz coin and gained 2 oz and 5 oz weights in 2017.
 The Antique Mexican Silver Libertad’s 2018 introduction came with all three weights (1 oz, 2 oz, and 5 oz) available at once.